-The total operating income (TOI) has declined by \sim 20% in FY21 to Rs 266.17 crore mainly on account of decline in trading of wheat coupled with decline in revenue from sales to Indian Army in Q1FY21 due to disruptions caused by Covid-19.
+The total operating income (TOI) of the group (AAPL being a project stage company has 'Nil' TOI) has declined by ~20% in FY21 to Rs 266.17 crore mainly on account of decline in trading of wheat coupled with decline in revenue from sales to Indian Army in Q1FY21 due to disruptions caused by Covid-19.
 However, the PBILDT margin has improved in FY21 as against FY20 on account of substantial decline in trading sales which command lower margin.
 Interest coverage ratio improved from 3.84x in FY20 to 5.89x in FY21 in view of decline in finance cost.

-In 11MFY22, AIL reported estimated PBILDT and PAT of Rs 13.30 crore and Rs 7.53 crore on TOI of Rs 277.33 crore.
+In 11MFY22, the group reported estimated PBILDT and PAT of Rs 13.30 crore and Rs 7.53 crore on TOI of Rs 277.33 crore.
 The improvement in profitability is backed by higher job work income, favourable prices of wheat procurement and lower trading sales during the said period.